Welcome to Egypt!

 -Group size: 14 max, average 10-12.

 -Physical rating: Moderate.
-Some activities include physical activity like walking, kayaking, and cycling.
+Some activities include physical activity like walking, and kayaking.

 Travel connects us.
 Community keeps us connected.